-FMS Type FMS Description # of Potential FMSs Identified # of FMSs Recommended Total Cost of Recommended FMSs Education and Outreach NFIP Education; Flood Education; Floodplain Regulatory Awareness; Emergency Contact Awareness 8 8 \$1,025,000 Flood Measurement and Warning Flood Warning Systems; Mass Notifications during Natural Hazard Incidents; Dam Inundation Studies 25 25 \$5,100,000 Infrastructure Projects Assessments for flood proofing, building a shelter; funding plan for dredging plan 8 8 \$36,720,000 Regulatory and Guidance City Floodplain Ordinance Creation/Updates; Zoning Regulations; Land Use Programs 18 18 \$2,170,000 Other Funding Plans; Formation or union with Drainage District; Renegotiation of Agreements; Levee Recertification Alliances 7 7 \$1,400,000 Total 51 51 \$46,415,000
+FMS Туре FMS Description # of Potential FMSs Identified # of FMSs Recommended Total Cost of Recommended FMSs Education and Outreach NFIP Education; Flood Education; Floodplain Regulatory Awareness; Emergency Contact Awareness 10 10 \$763,500 Flood Measurement and Warning Flood Warning Systems; Mass Notifications during Natural Hazard Incidents; Dam Inundation Studies 48 48 \$107,406,050 Infrastructure Projects Assessments for flood proofing, building a shelter; funding plan for dredging plan 11 11 \$48,820,000 Regulatory and Guidance City Floodplain Ordinance Creation/Updates; Zoning Regulations; Land Use Programs 45 45 \$12,020,500 Other Funding Plans; Formation or union with Drainage District; Renegotiation of Agreements; Levee Recertification Alliances 7 7 \$1,251,000 Total 121 121 \$170,261,050

-Ultimately, the RFPG agreed with the subcommittee's recommendations and approved the recommended actions at its April and June 2022 RFPG meetings.
+The RFPG agreed with the subcommittee's recommendations and approved the recommended actions at its April and June 2022 RFPG meetings and the April, May, and June 2023 RFPG meetings.
+An additional RFPG meeting was held in February 2025 to present and approve additional FMXs for a new amendment.